Accretion onto Stars with Octupole Magnetic Fields: Matter Flow, Hot Spots and Phase Shifts: Accretion onto Stars with an Octupole and a Dipole Field

 The bold red line represents the magnetospheric surface, where the matter stresses equal the magnetic stresses,

 The magnetic field lines stay closed inside the magnetospheric surface, where the magnetic stresses dominate.

-The initial octupolar field shown in the panel (a) is a {\it potential} field, that is, a field that has not been disturbed by the surrounding plasma.
+The initial octupolar field shown in panel (a) is a {\it potential} field, that is, a field that has not been disturbed by the surrounding plasma.
 The potential approximation is often used in extrapolation of the observed surface fields to larger distances (e.g., Jardine et al.\ 2002; Gregory et al.\ 2006; Donati et al.\ 2007).
-Panels (b)-(d) show that the potential approximation is sufficiently good inside the Alfv\'en surface, where $\beta < 1$.
+Panels (b)-(d) show that the potential approximation is sufficiently good inside the Alfv\'en surface, where $\beta_1 < 1$.
 However, the field strongly departs from the potential one at larger distances.

-Fig. \ref{hsoct} shows that the hot spots on the stellar surface represent two rings which are located in the planes parallel to the magnetic equator.
+\fig{hsoct} shows that the hot spots on the stellar surface represent two rings which are located in the planes parallel to the magnetic equator.
 Each ring has a density enhancement on one side, where disc accretion is higher due to the inclination of the magnetic axis.
 The middle and right panels show that the density enhancements in the northern and southern rings are antisymmetric relative to the magnetic equatorial plane.
-That is why the left panel shows only a part of the southern ring.

-For the calculation of the light curves, we use the same approach as Romanova et al.\ (2004).
-The total energy of the accreting matter is assumed to be converted into isotropic blackbody radiation on the surface of the star.
-The specific intensity of radiation from a position $\bm{R}$ on the stellar surface into a solid angle $\mathrm{d}\Omega$ in the direction $\bm{\hat{k}}$, is $I(\bm{R,\hat{k}})=(1/\pi)F_e(\bm{R})$, where $F_e(\bm{R})$ is the total energy flux of the inflowing matter, $\theta=\arccos{({\bm{\hat R}}\cdot{\bm{\hat{k}}})}$.
-Therefore we obtain the radiation energy received per unit time in the direction $\bm{\hat{k}}$, $J=r^2F_{obs}=\int I(\bm{R,\hat{k}})\cos\theta\mathrm{d}S$, where $r$ is the distance between the star and the observer, $F_{obs}$ is the observed flux, and $\mathrm{d}S$ is the surface area element.
-Simulations show that the spots usually ``choose" their favorite position on the surface of the star, which does not vary much with time.
-That is why we fix the spots at some moment of time and rotate the star to obtain the light curves.

-Fig. \ref{lcoct} shows the light curves at $t=3.5$ viewed at different observer inclination angles $i=\arccos{(\hat{\bm\Omega}\cdot\bm{\hat{k}})}$.
-They are approximately sinusoidal for relatively small inclination angles, $i=15^\circ$ and $i=30^\circ$, when only the northern ring can be seen.
-For larger $i$, the southern ring also contributes to the light curves and produces a second peak per rotation period.
-The light curve strongly departs from the sinusoidal one at larger $i$ (see $i=60^\circ$), but two similar peaks per period are observed at $i=90^\circ$.